 The authorities flagged up this type of conduct up after a highly publicised case of organised sexual abuse in England.
 It happened between 1997 and 2013 when five men of Pakistani heritage were found guilty of a series of sexual offences against girls as young as twelve.

 Other high-profile cases include the Jimmy Savile case.
 This lifted the lid off the widespread nature of similar cases involving children as young as five.
 Why was the situation ignored?
 Reasons include the unwillingness to report members of ethnic minority communities for fear of being seen as racist.
 In the Savile case, it was the celebrity factor.

 Because sexual exploitation of children by adults using grooming methods (i.e. relationship building for criminal reason) often involves the internet, the methods are like those employed in bullying.
 While the police investigate the more serious offences, others slip through.
 Therefore, as in cyberbullying, victims must rely on coping techniques similar to those used in countering cyberbullying.

 Grooming, like bullying is an abuse of power.
 It is when someone in a superior role builds a relationship with a child explicitly to gain their trust in order to take advantage of their innocence and abuse them sexually.

 Groomers may be male or female.
 They could be any age.

-Many children and young people don’t understand that they have been groomed, or in the process of being manipulated with the intention of sexual activity.
+Many children and young people don’t understand that someone has groomed them.
+Or is manipulating them with the intention of sexual activity.